H100 series: Design

 Based on the GV-E400 series DMUs on order by JR East, the H100 series trains are the first diesel-electric multiple units to be operated by JR Hokkaido, with diesel engines driving generators, which in turn power electric traction motors.
 The trains have stainless steel bodies, and a maximum speed of 100 km/h (62 mph).

 Interior

 Passenger accommodation consists of longitudinal seating close to the doorways and 2+1 transverse seating further inside the cars.
 The cars have universal access toilets.

 History

 Details about the new trains were announced by JR Hokkaido on 12 July 2017.
 Two single-car pre-series units were delivered from the Kawasaki Heavy Industries factory in Kobe in February 2018 and underwent test-running and evaluation until March 2019.
 In September 2019, deliveries of the full-production units commenced and on 14 March 2020, passenger operations started with a total of 15 cars on the Hakodate Main Line between Oshamambe and Sapporo.
 In the fiscal years (April to March) 2020 and 2021, a total of 60 more cars are planned for construction.

 From 18 March 2023, the H100 series cars are expected to be introduced on the Furano Line.

+As of 16 March 2024, all Senmō Main Line and Sekihoku Main Line Local and Rapid services are also operated by H100 series cars.